HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 ### Sample Preservation

 The Smith-Root filter housing contains a proprietary desiccant (the yellow end of the housing) that dries and preserves the sample without the need for additional preservatives.
 Ensure the Smith-Root bag is well sealed so no additional air can get in, and that the filter housing is entirely empty of water.
-There is no need to remove the disc filter from the Smith-Root for separate preservatio,n as the housing and bag are designed to preserve the sample.
+There is no need to remove the disc filter from the Smith-Root for separate preservation, as the housing and bag are designed to preserve the sample.

 ### Storage